Cart 0

 Do I need to use my block of time at once?
 Can I split it into multiple lessons?

-It depends.
-If you purchased 2 or more hours of lesson time, we can talk about dividing lessons into smaller segments.
-It will depend on the lesson plan and if the lesson is online or in-person.
+If you purchased 2 or more hours of lesson time, yes we can divide that into multiple lessons.
 1 hour lessons cannot be subdivided.

 My schedule changed suddenly.
 What do I do?